szstonelee/redisoo/use.md

 The client will get the response as quick as possible.

-There are some change with incomnsistency when something is wrong with the database.
+There are some change with incomnsistency when something is wrong with the database

+but as tradeoff, the client get the response as quick as possible.